Frequency modulation: FM Signal

-According to Nahin, "To apply the baseband signal of a microphone output directly to the transmitter antenna won't work, because ...a quarter-wavelength antenna at audio frequencies is physically enormous.
+According to Paul Nahin, "To apply the baseband signal of a microphone output directly to the transmitter antenna won't work, because ... a quarter-wavelength antenna at audio frequencies is physically enormous.
 To have a reasonably sized antenna requires a transmitter signal at frequencies considerably higher than those of the bandwidth spectrum; that is, the baseband spectrum must be upshifted to the radio frequencies."
 This is called signal modulation.
-According to Bertrand, "Frequency modulation is a method of modulating a carrier wave whereby the modulating audio causes the instantaneous frequency of the carrier to change.
+According to Ron Bertrand, "Frequency modulation is a method of modulating a carrier wave whereby the modulating audio causes the instantaneous frequency of the carrier to change.
 Without modulation, an FM transmitter produces a single carrier frequency."

-The FM signal produced by a sinusoidal carrier of frequency ω_{c}, modulated by an audio tone of frequency ω_{a} with amplitude A, can be written as:
+The FM signal produced by a sinusoidal carrier of frequency $\omega_\mathrm{c}$, modulated by an audio tone of frequency $\omega_\mathrm{a}$ with amplitude $A$, can be written as: